nBhabish/bhabishya-neupane/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Check out some of my blogs below" # leave blank to exclude
+title: "Check out my recent works ⬇️" # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 2 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
 show_intro: true